wasabikev/AI-UI/README.md

 - **Multiple AI Models**: The interface supports switching between different AI models to cater to diverse conversational needs.
 - **Interactive UI**: A user-friendly interface with a chat box and messaging system that ensures a seamless conversational flow.
 - **Admin Dashboard**: An admin interface for user management and system message configuration.
+- **Rich Text Interaction**: Supports Markdown, code snippets with syntax highlighting, and LaTeX content, enabling rich text interactions within the chat interface.
+- **System Message Customization**: Offers a comprehensive system message management interface, allowing users to create, update, delete, and select system messages with customizable content, model names, and temperature settings.
+- **Flexible AI Behavior**: Users can adjust the "temperature" setting to influence the variability of AI responses and select from different AI models to tailor interactions to their needs.
+- **Dynamic UI and Real-time Feedback**: Features a dynamic user interface that updates in real-time, providing an interactive and responsive user experience.

 ## Key Components